bassem-elsodany/mcp_excel_server/README.md

 - **[filter_rows_by_column](src/mcp_excel_server/api/tools/worksheet.py)**: List all rows from a worksheet where a specified column matches a given value.
   - **Args:**
     - `filename`: Name of the Excel file.
-    - `sheet_name`: Name of the worksheet to read from.
     - `column_name`: The name of the column to filter on.
     - `filter_value`: The value to match in the column.
+    - `sheet_name`: Name of the worksheet to read from.
+If not provided, defaults to the first sheet.
   - **Returns:**
     - `success`: True if the operation succeeded.
     - `data`: A formatted string of matching rows.